erikvasilauskas/EV-Transition-MI-Mobility/reports/appendix_employment_projection_methods.md

 These files feed the new dashboard revision, enabling consistent comparisons across projection sources while anchoring the analysis in the Michigan SAM as the chosen standard for industry attribution.

+## NAICS → Segment → Occupation Narrative

+1. **NAICS-level growth**
+   - Baseline: 2024 Michigan QCEW jobs for each NAICS code.
+   - Adjustment: multiply by the SAM `auto_share_of_output` (restricted to upstream NAICS plus 5413/5414/5417) to obtain `employment_auto` while keeping the unadjusted `employment_raw`.
+   - Projection: apply the four sets of six-year growth rates (Moody's MI, Moody's US, DTMB MI, BLS US) that have been annualized to build 2024–2034 time series in `sam_employment_naics_timeseries.csv`.
+The SAM share is held constant across scenarios; only the growth trajectory differs.

+2. **Segment rollups**
+   - Each NAICS row carries a segment and stage assignment from `sam_auto_naics4_mobility38.csv`.
+   - For every projection scenario and year we sum NAICS records to segments (`sam_employment_segment_timeseries.csv`) and stages (`sam_employment_stage_timeseries.csv`) while preserving both `employment_raw` and `employment_auto`.
+   - These tables therefore show how industry-specific growth accumulates into the ten mobility segments (plus the Upstream+Core composite) under each forecast source.

+3. **Occupation detail inside each segment**
+   - MCDA staffing patterns supply the 2024 Michigan share for each SOC within a segment.
+   - BLS Employment Projections (2024 base, 2034 target) provide a national staffing share for the same SOC/segment pair.
+We convert the 2024→2034 change into an annualized drift factor.
+   - For every projection scenario and year we (a) evolve the MCDA share using the drift factor, (b) re-normalize shares so they sum to 1.0 within the segment, and (c) multiply by the segment's `employment_auto` (and `employment_raw`) to obtain occupation counts.
+   - This produces `sam_occ_segment_totals_2024_2034.csv`, where `employment_auto` reflects both the SAM attribution and the BLS-informed compositional drift, while `employment_raw` shows the un-attributed counterpart.
+Occupational openings are scaled from the MCDA baseline in proportion to the updated `employment_auto`.

+In short, NAICS growth rates drive segment totals; SAM shares determine how much of each industry is considered automotive; and BLS drift plus MCDA staffing patterns control how those segment totals distribute to occupations year by year.